Who and What is the Therapy for?

 As counselling becomes more popular an increasing number of people are going to their GPs for help and finding themselves on a very long waiting list for therapy.
-As a result more people are choosing to find a private therapist, but there are so many available that it can be confusing deciding who to choose.
+As a result, more people are choosing to find a private therapist, but there are so many available that it can be confusing deciding who to choose.

 It’s worth spending a little time thinking about who and what the therapy is for.

 Is it just for you?
 We call that individual therapy.
-Or is it for you and your partner together? in which case you will probably want couples counselling.
+Or is it for you and your partner together?
+In which case you will probably want couples counselling.
 It may be for a young person or for the whole family?
 You will need to find an appropriate counsellor for the problem and the person or people who need it.

 You may also want counselling or psychotherapy for a specific problem.
 You may be recently bereaved in which case you may need bereavement counseling.
-You may want help with an addiction or you may need support for a relationship which you are in.
+You may want help with an addiction or you may need support for a relationship that you are in.
 If that’s the case then there are specialist organisations and therapists who work in these areas and they may be a good place to start.

-Here are some links to websites of organisations which may be useful:
+Here are some links to websites of organisations which may be

-There Are So Many Therapists, Who Should I Choose?
+There are so Many Therapists, Who Should I Choose?